edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/utility-scripts.md

 # Utility Scripts

 !!!
 Note
-      If running EdgeX in Secure Mode, you will need a [Consul ACL Token](https://docs.edgexfoundry.org/2.1/security/Ch-Secure-Consul/#how-to-get-consul-acl-token) in order to use these scripts.
+      If running EdgeX in Secure Mode, you will need a [Consul ACL Token](../../../../../security/Ch-Secure-Consul.md#how-to-get-consul-acl-token) and [JWT Token](../../../../../security/Ch-APIGateway.md#creating-access-token-for-api-gateway-authentication) in order to use these scripts.

 ## Use Cases
 ### Create new credentials and assign MAC Addresses